vbaliga/vbaliga.github.io/_posts/2019-08-30-PCA-and-inferring-ancestral-states.md

 colnames(phy_states_PC) <- paste(rep("a", 6), 1:6, "_phy", sep = "")
 ```

 Again, the ancestral states we just inferred are defined via pPCA axes and not the original raw data.
-We’ll need to transform them (via eigenvectors) back to the raw data scale.
-This can be tricky if not done carefully.
+We’ll need to rotate them (via eigenvectors) back to the raw data scale.
+This can be tricky, so we'll do this in a very explicit manner.

 We’ll basically re-perform the pPCA step-by-step and then supply the ancestral states instead of the pPCA scores.